PlabonKumarsaha/MachineLearning-DeepLearning/README.md

 **K means clustering**
 1. Useage : for similar product showing by ecommerce , market basket , biology , finidng disticnt types of classes from this
+2. unsupervised learning so the data is Unlabled.